Use Rook for Storage Orchestrator¶

 Chosen option: "Rook", because it is CNCF graduated, hence it is most likely to drive development and adoption long-term.
 Prady tested it and showed it was easy to use.
 It supports Ceph as a backend, making it battle-tested.
 It has reasonable performance.

-- We no longer need to worry about cloud provider without native storage.
+- We no longer need to worry about Infrastructure Provider without native storage.

 - We need to deprecate our NFS storage provider.